 The Quality Jobs program was created in 1993.
-Through the end of FY 2014, the Quality Jobs Program has paid out over $955 million.
-Quality Jobs payments have increased from $56 million in FY 2010 to $82.3 million in FY 2014.
-Oil and gas companies were made eligible to receive Quality Jobs payments in 2005, and in fiscal year 2013 they received over 53 percent of incentive payments compared to 28 percent for manufacturing companies.
+Through the end of FY 2014, the Quality Jobs Program had paid out over $955 million.
+Quality Jobs payments increased from $50 million in 2010 to a peak of $80 million in 2015 before falling to $56 million in 2016.
+Oil and gas companies were made eligible to receive Quality Jobs payments in 2005, and in fiscal year 2013 they received over 53 percent of incentive payments, compared to 28 percent for manufacturing companies.

 In a 2017 report, the Incentive Evaluation Commission concluded that “In recent history, the program has performed well in terms of economic impact and appears to be a net benefit to the State,” while recommending several reforms to improve the program.